UST-QuAntiL/qhana-plugin-runner/stable_plugins/quantum_ml/qiskit_ml/README.md

 This folder contains plugins that use Qiskit for machine learning.

-The following dependencies can be used by these plugins:
+The following dependencies are used by these plugins:
 - qiskit~=0.43
 - qiskit-machine-learning~=0.4.0
 - scikit-learn~=1.1